 According to Var Martin, the Le Guennecs were also gifted with 540,000 francs in 1983.
 The information was revealed by the Picasso Administration in a formal document.
 This gift occurs ten years after Le Guennec’s employment as an electrician (1970-1973) with the Picasso family.
 Inside the collection are never seen before drawings, Cubist works, and a rare painting from the Blue period.

 However, Le Guennec is not the only one undergoing investigation.
 Picasso’s ex-driver, Maurice Bresnu, who himself possessed over a hundred of his employer’s works.
-Bresnu is Le Guennec’s cousin.
-Police did retain works from an auction of Bresnu’s own collection this June, but investigation has not lead to any evidence of connection between the cases, except for the obvious and unusual factor of familial relation and stolen goods.
+Bresnan is Le Guennec’s cousin.
+Police did retain works from an auction of Bresnu’s own collection this June, but the investigation has not to lead to any evidence of a connection between the cases, except for the obvious and unusual factor of familial relation and stolen goods.